uldahlalex/prg/README.md

 - Server application development starts after the React + PostREST development the first weeks
 - Server application uses a non-domain driven approach with hyper specialized models and endpoints (hyper-distinct from what postgREST offers and more in line with what most complex business cases require)
+- Extremely single-responsibility to a degree where DRY-ness is compromised for the sake of clarity and maintainability
+- Anti persistence abstraction
 - Client application is as minimal as possible with most data manipulation and business logic happening on the server

 ## Data model: